home-assistant/developers.home-assistant/docs/add-ons/presentation.md

 - The logo must be in the Portable Network Graphics format (`.png`).
 - The filename must be `logo.png`.
 - It is recommended to keep the logo size around 250x100px.
 You may choose to use a different size or aspect ratio as you seem fit for your add-on.
+- You can also add a dark mode variant of the logo with the filename `dark_logo.png`

 Requirements for the icon of your add-on: